web-infra-dev/rsdoctor/CONTRIBUTING.md

 ## Documentation

-Currently Rsbuild provides documentation in English and Chinese.
+Currently Rsdoctor provides documentation in English and Chinese.
 If you can use Chinese, please update both documents at the same time.
 Otherwise, just update the English documentation.

 You can find all the documentation in the `packages/document` folder: